Post-Traumatic Growth: Is It Possible To Change For The Better After Trauma?

 Some people who experience post-traumatic growth might develop more satisfying relationships with the ones they care about most.
 They can also become more socially active and gregarious.

 If you're wondering whether Nietzsche's assertion that “what does not kill me makes me stronger” is true, the answer may be yes for those who experience post-traumatic growth.
-Those who grow after trauma can experience that growth as a gain in personal power and strength.
+Those who grow after trauma can experience that growth as a gain in personal strength.
+They may also develop a greater sense of self-awareness, becoming more attuned to their values, core beliefs, and emotional responses.

 Getty/Vadym Pastukh